-- The behavior of requestors and processes must be assessed before granting access and monitored periodically afterwards.
+- The behaviour of requestors and processes must be assessed before granting access and monitored periodically afterwards.
 The robustness of user authentication, the granularity of network segmentation, and the frequency of monitoring are all determined by the degree of risk these processes can manage, balanced against the complexity and overhead of those measures.

 The Purdue Model

 Developed in the 1980s, the Purdue Enterprise Reference Architecture (PERA) defines the hierarchy of technologies that support a computer-integrated manufacturing operation.
-The original paper, The Purdue Reference Model for CIM, went well beyond the familiar graphic, discussing managerial processes, personnel and organization, and external influences.
+The original paper, The Purdue Reference Model for CIM, went well beyond the familiar graphic, discussing managerial processes, personnel and organisation, and external influences.